 This Excel spreadsheet assignment bring students through a process of exploring numerical example of the Solow neoclassical balanced growth model.
 It is appropriate for use in macroeconomics courses at all levels, including intermediate, principles and electives.

 Setting up a Keynesian cross model in Excel part of Examples

 This Excel spreadsheet assignment brings students step-by-step through the process of solving and analyzing a Keynesian cross model.
 It is most appropriate for principles-level macroeconomics courses.

 What would GDP have been in 2009 if growth didn't slow down in the 1970s? part of Examples

 This Excel spreadsheet assignment guides students through the process of projecting what GDP would have been for the years 1972-2009 if long run (potential) growth did not slow down.

 Exploring Easter Island Economics with Excel part of Integrate:Workshops:Systems, Society, Sustainability and the Geosciences:Activities

-Investing for Retirement part of Spreadsheets Across the Curriculum:General Collection:Examples
+Driving Across Town for Cheaper Gas -- A Cost/Benefit Analysis part of Spreadsheets Across the Curriculum:General Collection:Examples